nixworks/public/news/2016/06/18/killing-of-jo-cox-thomas-mair-from-the-town-of-birstall-west-yorkshire-is-charged-with-the-murder-of-british-mp-jo-cox.md

 ### [2016-06-18](/news/2016/06/18/index.md)

-# Killing of Jo Cox.
-Thomas Mair from the town of Birstall, West Yorkshire, is charged with the murder of British MP Jo Cox.
+# Killing of Jo Cox: Thomas Mair from the town of Birstall, West Yorkshire, is charged with the murder of British MP Jo Cox.

 Thomas Mair gives his name as &quot;Death to traitors, freedom for Britain&quot; as he appears in court charged with the murder of Labour MP Jo Cox.